 - Call York U Security at 416-650-8000 to address the issue in the moment and submit a Resident Concern Form.

 Painting is strictly prohibited.
 Resident will be responsible for costs to repaint the unit back to University's standards.
+If there are painting issues in your apartment, please submit a Maintenance Work Order.

 Residents have a responsibility to immediately report pest issues (e.g. roaches, bedbugs) so that appropriate treatment can be arranged and before spread occurs to neighbouring apartments.
 If you are experiencing a pest problem in your apartment, please report it promptly to the Housing Office to request treatment.

-Housing & Conference Services works with a pest control contractor to provide treatment annually to all apartments as part of our pro-active measures to reduce the spread of pests.
+Housing & Conference Services works with a pest control contractor to provide treatment annually to all apartments as part of our proactive measures to reduce the spread of pests.

 Pets are allowed in the apartments but cannot be permitted to interfere with the reasonable enjoyment of the premises by the landlord or other persons.
 If you are a pet owner, please ensure your pet is cared for in a humane, healthy, safe, and considerate manner.
 As you keep them in your unit, it is also important to be considerate to your neighbours and building (including your dwelling).

 It is always recommended to practice good housekeeping inside your unit to reduce strong pet odours.
-Take your dog for regular walks and exercise but keep them on a leash when travelling in public areas inside or outside of the building.
+Take your dog for regular walks and exercise but keep them on a leash when traveling in public areas inside or outside of the building.
 Security and/or Toronto Police will enforce by-laws as they relate to pets.
 Dogs must be kept on a leash at all times under Toronto By-law #28-1999, paragraph 11(3).
 Residents must clean up after their pets.
 Please remember to “stoop and scoop”.
 Excessive noise caused by pets (e.g. persistent barking) also constitutes noise disturbance which can be in violation of the noise by-laws.
 This may also lead to complaints that Housing & Conference Services & Residence Life must address.

 Should persistent pet issues arise, please submit a Resident Concern Form.